scotentSD/fbs/digital-content-best-practice.md

 <h4 style="padding-top: 1.5em; font-size: 1.5em;">Types of captions:</h4>

-- **Open caption0**s: embedded in the video itself, and cannot be turned off
+- **Open captions**: embedded in the video itself, and cannot be turned off
 - **Closed captioning**: can be turned on and off [best solution]

 **Auto-generated captions** are better than nothing, but usually not great.
 They are often inaccurate, especially if the speaker has an accent or when captioning names (people, brands, places etc…).